nunofachada/ct-final/docs/functions.md

 ### Parameters

-- repo_path: String.
+- `repo_path`: String.
 The path to the local Git repository.

 ### Returns

-- Counter: A counter object where keys are author names and values are the number of commits made by each author.
+- `Counter`: A counter object where keys are author names and values are the number of commits made by each author.

 ### Usage

 from committracker.plugins.contributors import extract_contributors
 contributors = extract_contributors("/path/to/repo")

 ## display_contributors